pavansachi/service-failover/README.md

 # Project

-this is typescript enabled node js application
+This is typescript enabled node js application

 ## Libraries